General-Purpose Mail Filter

 Timeout for reading reply from the filter.

-for the final acknowledgment.
+final acknowledgment.
 Indirectly, it configures the upper

 limit on the execution time of the